cumulous/web/README.md

 This project implements a web interface for the Serverless Application System for Storage and analYsis (SASSY) of scientific data.

-It builds upon [Angular 2](https://angular.io/) framework for single-page applications.
+It builds upon [Angular](https://angular.io/) framework for single-page applications.

 ## Setting up